 Overall Review Score: 4/5

-All in all, I would say this was a fantastic recipe.
-It definitely took some time, but the flavors in the soup are fantastic!
+All in all, I would say this was a fantastic butternut squash soup.
+It definitely took some time, but the flavors were fantastic!
 For those who love squash this is definitely the recipe for you!
-If you try the recipe let me know what you think below!
+If you try this soup let me know what you think below!